full-path/ridesheet/src/user-guide/data-fields.md

 #### Required Fields

-**Trip Date**
+`Trip Date`
-A date in m/d/yyyy format.
+:   A date in m/d/yyyy format.
 When clicking on the `Trip Date` field, it should offer a datepicker pop-up as well.

-**Customer Name and ID**
+`Customer Name and ID`
-A valid customer must be selected from the dropdown.
+:   A valid customer must be selected from the dropdown.
 They must be added to the `Customers` sheet first in order to appear in the dropdown menu.

-**Time**
+`PU Time`, `DO Time`, and `Appt Time`
-Either `PU Time`, `DO Time`, or `Appt Time` must be filled in.
+:   Either `PU Time`, `DO Time`, or `Appt Time` must be filled in.
 If any one of these fields is provided, along with a `PU Address` and `DO Address`, RideSheet will automatically estimate the trip time and fill in the other field(s).
 You may also manually edit the field to override the RideSheet estimate.

-**Addresses**
+`PU Address` and `DO Address`
-Both the `PU Address` and `DO Address` are required.
+:   Both the `PU Address` and `DO Address` are required.
 If a `Default PU Address` or `Default DO Address` is provided in the Customers sheet, RideSheet will autofill those values.
 They may be overwritten by the user.
 Learn more about [Address Fields](#address-fields).

-**Driver ID**
+`Driver ID`
-A `Driver ID` must be selected from the dropdown in order to generate manifests and run information.
+:   A `Driver ID` must be selected from the dropdown in order to generate manifests and run information.
 Driver information is entered in the [Drivers](#drivers) sheet.

-**Vehicle ID**
+`Vehicle ID`
-A `Vehicle ID` must be selected from the dropdown in order to generate manifests and run information.
+:   A `Vehicle ID` must be selected from the dropdown in order to generate manifests and run information.
 Vehicle information is entered in the [Vehicles](#vehicles) sheet.

-**Service ID**
+`Service ID`
-A `Service ID` must be selected from the dropdown in order to generate report information.
+:   A `Service ID` must be selected from the dropdown in order to generate report information.
 Service information is entered in the [Services](#services) sheet.

 #### Optional Fields

-**Guests**
+`Guests`
-The number of riders, such as caregivers or other guests, apart from the primary customer.
+:   The number of riders, such as caregivers or other guests, apart from the primary customer.

-**Mobility Factors**
+`Mobility Factors`
-May be automatically filled in from `Default Mobility Factors` in the `Customers` sheet.
+:   May be automatically filled in from `Default Mobility Factors` in the `Customers` sheet.
 Mobility factors will be included on the Driver Manifest.

-**Trip Purpose**
+`Trip Purpose`
-Dropdown is populated from the `Lookups` sheet.
+:   Dropdown is populated from the `Lookups` sheet.

-**Notes**
+`Notes`
-Any notes will be included on the Driver Manifest.
+:   Any notes will be included on the Driver Manifest.

 #### Calculated Fields

 Calculated fields are colored blue.
 These fields are automatically calculated by RideSheet and should not be edited.

+`Est Miles` and `Est Hours`
-**Est Miles** and **Est Hours** are calculated using Google Maps travel estimates.
+:   Calculated using Google Maps travel estimates.

+`|Run OK?|`
-**|Run OK?|** shows whether a specific combination of driver and vehicle is valid at the given day and time for the trip.
+:   Shows whether a specific combination of driver and vehicle is valid at the given day and time for the trip.

 ### Customers